arnicas/d3-faq/README.md

 https://gist.github.com/AndresClavijo/9706481d505f2553a71a
 ```

-Or add the extension to your browser: https://github.com/mbostock/bl.ocks.org (scroll down)
+Or add the extension to your browser (however, this isn't working for me right now): https://github.com/mbostock/bl.ocks.org (scroll down)

 Note that the bl.ocks.org site takes a few mins to catch up to changes on the gists site.

+**Seeing a Gist as a Bl.ock**:

+  **VERY IMPORTANT: Your block view of a gist will only display visually if you have an index.html file in the gist!**

 **Path to d3 in a bl.ocks.org file:**